Updated on September 25, 2025

 He protected himself

-And that’s just something his weakened mentality can’t afford to go through.
+And that’s just something he can’t afford to go through.

-Seeing you heartbroken would make him feel even more guilty than he already feels, so your ex instead went with plan B.
+Seeing you heartbroken would make him feel even more guilty than he already feels and make it harder for him to focus on things he wants to focus on.
+That’s why he went with plan B instead.

 He took the blame for the breakup and let you blame him rather than yourself.